 Other than the above instance, there is no evidence which indicates that ashes were scattered without parents' consent.

-ACC has considerably changed practices and procedures at Aberdeen Crematorium in the last two and a half years.
+ACC has considerably changed practices and procedures at Aberdeen Crematorium.
 Parents can be assured baby ashes are collected and dealt with in a dignified manner and with respect.

 An independent review by an industry organisation has confirmed ACC is 'making every effort to present an excellent service' and we will continue to ensure staff are fully trained and understand the importance of treating remains carefully and with respect.

-All still-births (over 24 weeks' gestation) and deceased babies are cremated individually using trays so ashes can be collected and returned to parents, or scattered in accordance with their wishes.
+All stillborn and deceased babies are cremated individually using trays so ashes can be collected and returned to parents, or scattered in accordance with their wishes.

-As per Scottish Government guidelines, foetuses/pregnancy losses (under 24 weeks' gestation) come from NHS Grampian and NHS Grampian informs the mother/parents they can ask for an individual cremation, a shared cremation (along with other foetuses/pregnancy losses), or burial.
+With regard to pregnancy loss, parents can choose, via NHS Grampian, an individual cremation, a shared cremation (along with other foetuses/pregnancy losses), or burial.
 ACC complies with any such request.

-- All coffins of babies, stillborn children and foetuses/pregnancy loss are placed on the Chapel's catafalque prior to cremation;
+- All coffins are placed on the Chapel's catafalque prior to cremation.

-- The ash urn is placed in locked room to await collection or scattering (in accordance with the wishes of the applicant).
+- The ashes are stored securely to await collection or scattering (in accordance with the wishes of the applicant).

 Cremation Registers are not publicly accessible documents.
 Staff can access appropriate and relevant information on your behalf.